 June 22, 1933 - Germany became a one political party country when Hitler banned parties other than the Nazis.

-June 22, 1933 – Evergreen’s baseball defeated Ft.
-Deposit on this Thursday in Evergreen in both ends of a double bill, the second game of which Doc Jones pitched a shutout.
+June 22, 1933 – Evergreen’s baseball team defeated Ft.
+Deposit on this Thursday in Evergreen in both games of a double header, the second game of which Doc Jones pitched a shutout.
 The site for this game was transferred to Evergreen from Ft.
 Deposit so that a protested game could be replayed.
 Evergreen won the first game easily behind the five-hit hurling of Skin Hyde, by a score of 16-2, while the second game was a close and tightly played affair, resulting in a score of 4-0, Doc Jones pitching for Evergreen.

 June 22, 1937 - Alabama native Joe Louis defeated James J. Braddock at Chicago's Comiskey Park to become the first black heavyweight boxing champion since Jack Johnson in 1908.
 Born near Lafayette as Joseph Louis Barrow, the "Brown Bomber" held the world heavyweight title until 1948.

 June 22, 1939 - Joe Louis defeated Max Schmeling in 124 seconds.

 June 22, 1940 - Confederate soldier William George Riley died and was buried in Evergreen Cemetery in Evergreen, Ala.
 Born on Sept.
 12, 1842, he was the brother of Monroe Guards commander Thomas Mercer Riley.

 June 22, 1940 – France was forced to sign the Second Compiègne armistice with Germany.